PeterHickman/playing_with_classifiers/README.md

 ## TODO

 1. Remove the hardcoded `TARGET` value from the classifies and have the dataset return the target column.
 Also make sure that the target column can be anywhere other than the last column

-2. The rendered function should only list the features that were actually used (see the `junk` column example)